lulav/LRS_Documentation/docs/repos/repos_screen.md

 ## Repositories List

-Each list item represents a repository. it contains the following fileds
+Each list item represents a repository. it contains the following fields
 - Repository Name
 - Uploader name - The team member who uploaded the project
 - Number of successful runs